AngelDHackerman/backend-dev/typescript_challanges/README.md

 ### AWS API Gateway Challenge
 Design and implement a REST API using AWS API Gateway and Lambda.
 The API should have endpoints to create, read, update, and delete (CRUD) users in a database.

+---

+Made with love 💚 by Angel Hackerman and an AI.